Al-Meehan/Juma-losd/README.md

 5. In a web browser, go to http://localhost:8080 (or to whatever port you specified).

+## Dump File with Examlpe Mappings

+The 'juma_TestUser_Mappings_dump.sql' file is a dump containing a number of example mappings for the conversion of HC55, LFS, and SILC statistical datasets.
+Simply import the the dump file to the mysql server and create a juma user with the name: 'TestUser'.

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).